Unfortunately, there is an avalanche of faulty information about Garcinia Cambogia as well as some HUGE lies. Two of the biggest are:

 These claims are largely based on some over exuberant statements made by Dr Oz, but are not backed up by research studies (more below).

-Of the 9 studies on weight loss with Garcinia Cambogia that we cover below, there are conflicting results, but 7 of the 9 studies clearly show participants taking Garcinia Cambogia lost more weight than those taking placebo (1, 2).
+We examined the 9 most prominent studies on weight loss with Garcinia Cambogia.
+There are conflicting results, but 7 of the 9 studies clearly show participants taking Garcinia Cambogia lost more weight than those taking placebo (1, 2).

 How Does Garcinia Cambogia Work?